Bats

 Not only does our ecology team posses extensive experience of working with the bat survey guidelines and the further advice of relevant organisations such as the Bat Conservation Trust (BCT) and the Chartered Institute for Ecology and Environmental Management (CIEEM), but also the ability to help with applying for a bat mitigation class licence.

 Each listed animal requires a European protected species licence prior to any form of intervention.
 If bats are present, you may need a bat survey and a bat licence from Natural England / Natural Resources Wales.
-Our team hold a vast knowledge of the science and conservation licence process for bats and can assist with obtaining a low impact bat licence.
+Our team hold a vast knowledge of the science and conservation licence process for bats and can assist with obtaining a low-impact bat licence.

-By focusing primarily on the West Midlands, any added cost for travel and accommodation are subsidised, making it cheaper for you to receive the expert advice you need to avoid disturbing bats and other legally protected natural habitats.
+By focusing primarily on the West Midlands, any added cost for travel and accommodation is subsidised, making it cheaper for you to receive the expert advice you need to avoid disturbing bats and other legally protected natural habitats.

-That said, a physical inspection of the natural environment can differ depending on the development projects, site and bat survey required.
-For example, at the first instance, a preliminary ecological appraisal (PEA) may have been conducted, and from there, bat surveys must be undertaken, starting with a PRA to gather other evidence to protect bats before moving on to a bat emergence survey to record bats, evaluate the roost type and monitor important areas, such as access points and buildings close to woodland.
-If dusk entry and dawn re-entry surveys may be required, several ecologists will be needed over multiple visits, adding to the overall cost.
+For example, a preliminary ecological appraisal (PEA) may have been conducted at the first instance.
+From there, bat surveys must be undertaken, starting with a PRA to gather other evidence to protect bats, before moving on to a bat emergence survey solely conducted within the correct survey period.
+A BERS will avoid sensitive times to record bats, evaluate the roost type, identify foraging habitat and monitor important areas, such as potential access points and buildings close to woodland or water.

 Book Bat Surveys in Birmingham and the West Midlands County

-As bats are protected under relevant legislation from acts that could intentionally kill, deliberately capture or affect bats in any way or destroy or obstruct access to old or new roosts, maternity roosts or breeding sites, it is the legal requirement of the developer staging the planning project to take steps to avoid harming bats, with demonstration of compliance to statutory nature conservation organisations, habitats regulations and the local planning authorities.
+As bats are protected under relevant legislation from acts that could intentionally kill, deliberately capture or affect bats in any way, or destroy or obstruct access to old or new roosts, maternity roosts or breeding sites, it is the legal requirement of the developer staging the planning project to take steps to avoid harming bats.

-If there’s a bat found on the site or high potential for crevice-dwelling bats due to being located near to rural communities, agricultural buildings, livestock buildings or a large network of species of bat native to the UK, bat reports will be needed or a full planning application will be difficult to obtain.
-The first step may be to arrange a PEA survey, or if potential habitat loss has already been predicted through the development works involving tree removal, re-roofing, barn conversions, suspected foraging areas or weather-boarding, a bat surveyor could suggest moving straight to a PRA.
+If there’s a bat found on the site or high potential for crevice-dwelling bats due to being located near rural communities, agricultural buildings, livestock buildings or a large network of species of bat native to the UK, bat reports will be needed, or a full planning application will be difficult to obtain.